-Step 30) Be sure the Jupiter 6 has already powered up under Europa and is fully operational.
-This is required so Europa will copy the patches and presets into Europa's flash, and will prevent the existing patches/presets from being lost!
-Remove the controller board again as documented in steps 7-9.
+Step 30) Remove the controller board again as documented in steps 7-9.
 Put on protective eyewear or goggles to be protected from flying or exploding debris!
-This is a very important step, ESPECIALLY when dealing with batteries!
+This is a very important step, ESPECIALLY when dealing with lithium batteries!

 Step 31) Locate the original battery on the controller board: